Beer garden: Canada

 Canadian alcohol laws generally forbid drinking in unlicensed public places, although in recent years such policies have been relaxed in some jurisdictions.
 In Canada, beer gardens are generally a segregated area attached to an event such as a concert or festival.
 They may be outdoors and/or indoors, depending on the season and other circumstances.
 Eligibility for the specific license needed to operate such an event varies by jurisdiction, and is often effectively limited to non-profit organizations.

 Despite the name, most beer gardens in Canada today serve other alcoholic beverages as well.
 Beer gardens are very popular at large sporting events such as the Memorial Cup in hockey.
 It is usually illegal to remove alcohol from the area or bring in outside alcohol.

 Germany

-Beer gardens are still very popular in Germany.
+The words ‘beer garden’ derive from the German ‘Biergarten’, they are still a very common cultural aspect throughout Germany, where some of the world's oldest breweries are still active.
+The majority of towns and even villages have at least one small beer garden.
+Larger cities will have many throughout its neighbourhoods, including some of the largest beer gardens in the world.
 The Hirschgarten restaurant in Munich is noted for its beer garden, which is possibly the largest in the world.
-It has seating for over 8,000 people.
+It has seating for well over 8,000 people.
 The restaurant dates back to 1791.

+Biergartens typically are of a particular local or regional brewery, meaning they serve only the beers of the brewery they are associated with.

+The world's oldest brewery, Weihenstephaner (estd.
+1041) has its beer garden next to its brewing facility and the Technical University of Munich, where a brewmaster degree is offered.

 In 2011, the world record for 'The world's longest beer garden' was set in Berlin by the Berlin Beer Festival, measuring 1820 m long.